-The University of Alaska is a land-grant University founded originally in 1917.
-The current University of Alaska System consists of three main universities with nineteen campuses.
-The University issues notes and bonds for specific University purposes, some of which are secured by project revenues or University general revenues.
+In addition to the State issuing general obligation bonds to finance University related projects, the University issues notes and bonds for specific University purposes, some of which are secured by project revenues or University general revenues.
 Facilities that have been financed include Anchorage, Juneau and Fairbanks student centers, student housing units, research facilities, student recreation centers, and utility system.
-Net investment in capital assets amounted to \$1.41 billion at June 30, 2016.
+Net investment in capital assets amounted to \$1.37 billion at June 30, 2017.